sarahsamdo/sarahsamdo.github.io/_posts/2020-10-02-reflective-post.md

 overflow:hidden;
 z-index:2;
 }</code>
 This text is only a sample of what else is displayed in the page source.
-But what we can derive from this text, is that the language was used to change specific dimensions and colors for display on the web page.
+But what we can derive from this text, is that the CSS language was used to change specific dimensions and colors for the display on the web page.

 It is not a sin to use different languages in a project when a certain language falls short for the purposes you need it for.
 It is this very reason why having knowledge of multiple languages is necessary.
 HTML and Markdown are languages that may be able to change a few things on the actual display for a web site, but CSS is going to be that language best suited for this purpose.